Skip to Content

 During your first 3 to 6 months after you commence these pills, spotting is not unusual.
 It’s normal that your body will adjust to these synthetic hormones, and in few months time, symptoms resolve.

 Another reason you could be spotting on birth control is the dosage of estrogen in your pills.
-Estrogen works by stabilizing your uterine endometrium, and if levels are low in your medications, it means will spot in between your period.
+Estrogen works by stabilizing your uterine endometrium, and if levels are low in your medications, it means you will spot in between your period.

 4. Ovulation spotting